Reading time: 3 min

 - Intensity and load is more important then the duration your of workout

 If you’re doing sprints as a form of interval training, you’ll mostly be working your legs and to a small extent your arms.
-While your stamina will improve, your upper body strength will not increase significantly.
+While your stamina and fitness level will improve, your upper body strength will not increase significantly.

 With strength training, your entire body will be given a workout.
 The muscles in your upper body will get stronger and your lower body will too.
 There will be more balance.
 Your stamina will also improve because of the intensity.